10 truths about UV radiation

 Many people with lupus experience photosensitivity.
 Here are some helpful things to know about UV light that should help limit your exposure:

 - People of ALL skin colors are at risk for skin damage and many other harmful effects of ultraviolet (UV) radiation from the sun, and for some people, from indoor fluorescent or halogen lighting.

-- In people with lupus, UV exposure can trigger not only worsening of skin lupus and other types of photosensitivity, but activation and worsening of systemic symptoms—including joint pain and kidney disease.
+- In people with lupus, UV exposure can trigger not only worsening of skin lupus and other types of photosensitivity, but also activation and worsening of systemic symptoms—including joint pain and kidney disease.

 - UV radiation is classified by wavelength—the distance between the peaks in a series of waves of light.
 UVA is the longest wavelength.
 It penetrates deep into the middle layer of the skin and can cause long-term damage.
-UVA a danger every day, regardless of weather, location, or altitude (even passing through window glass).
+UVA exists as a danger every day, regardless of weather, location, or altitude (even passing through window glass).
 UVB is a shorter wavelength that reaches the outer layer of the skin.
 UVB varies in intensity depending on the weather and season.
 It’s stronger in summer and more intense at midday, at high altitudes, and near the equator.

 - The hours between 10am and 2pm are when the sun’s UVB rays are most intense.
 Whenever possible, plan outdoor activities in the early morning and in late afternoon (and try to always wear sun-protective clothing and apply broad-spectrum sunscreen no matter what time of day it is).

 - UV radiation is more intense when reflected by water, sand, and snow, in locations closer to the sun (such as mountains), and in countries near or at the Equator.

 - Cloud cover and shade do not provide complete protection from UVA.